 The government-wide statements consist of governmental activities.
 The governmental activities include most of the Authority's basic services such as providing advertising and promoting tourism for the Town of Jonesville.

-The government-wide financial statements are on Exhibits 1 and 2 of this report.
+The government-wide financial statements are on Exhibits 1 and 2 of the basic financial statements.

 Fund Financial Statements